 Are your utility bills are a little higher than this time last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age

-Heating systems were never designed to last forever.
-Advanced, more efficient units are coming out all the time.
+Heating systems were never designed to last until the end of time.
+Advanced, more efficient technology is coming out all the time.
 But how long should your system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old heating systems operate at an efficiency of just 65% or worse!
-A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.
+But keep in mind many old heating systems operate at an efficiency of just 65% or less!
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.